asmaaadel0/Composition-API-Vue-Project/README.md

 - [Contributors <a name = "Contributors"></a>](#contributors-)

 ## About <a name = "about"></a>
-- It's a Vue Project with composition API, implemented with html, css, vuejs.
+- It's a Vue Project where I use composition API, implemented with html, css, vuejs.

 ## website description <a name = "website-description"></a>
 You can see List of Active Users that you can: